OphelieCT/Transverse/README.md

 A school rep for transversal project on S4 2018

-The project is divided in two parts : Electronics and Informatic Here is the Informatic part wich treat informations, images and take decisions
+The project is divided in two parts : Electronics and Informatic Here is the Computer part which treat informations and take decisions

-The Robot scans environment every 10 seconds
+The Robot scans environment each time it meets an obstacle